ofsci/ofs-vite-example/README.md

 # description
-ofs-hor-example is an example with a horizontal view template named ofs-hor-views。
+ofs-hor-example is an example with a horizontal view template named ofs-views-layout。

-## see also ofs-hor-layout
+## description
-> ofs-hor-layout is a layout with a horizontal alignment。

-> ofs-hor-views is a view template with a horizontal alignment。
+> ofs-views-layout is a view template with a horizontal alignment。

 ## import in main.ts